Punk rock: United Kingdom

-The Sex Pistols' live TV skirmish with Bill Grundy on December 1, 1976, was the signal moment in British punk's transformation into a major media phenomenon, even as some stores refused to stock the records and radio airplay was hard to come by.
+The Pistols' live TV skirmish with Bill Grundy was the signal moment in British punk's transformation into a major media phenomenon, even as some stores refused to stock the records and radio airplay was hard to come by.
 Press coverage of punk misbehavior grew intense: On January 4, 1977, The Evening News of London ran a front-page story on how the Sex Pistols "vomited and spat their way to an Amsterdam flight".
 In February 1977, the first album by a British punk band appeared: Damned Damned Damned (by the Damned) reached number thirty-six on the UK chart.
 The EP Spiral Scratch, self-released by Manchester's Buzzcocks, was a benchmark for both the DIY ethic and regionalism in the country's punk movement.
 The Clash's self-titled debut album came out two months later and rose to number twelve; the single "White Riot" entered the top forty.
 In May, the Sex Pistols achieved new heights of controversy (and number two on the singles chart) with "God Save the Queen".
 The band had recently acquired a new bassist, Sid Vicious, who was seen as exemplifying the punk persona.
 The swearing during the Grundy interview and the controversy over "God Save the Queen" led to a moral panic.

 Scores of new punk groups formed around the United Kingdom, as far from London as Belfast's Stiff Little Fingers and Dunfermline, Scotland's the Skids.
 Though most survived only briefly, perhaps recording a small-label single or two, others set off new trends.
 Crass, from Essex, merged a vehement, straight-ahead punk rock style with a committed anarchist mission, and played a major role in the emerging anarcho-punk movement.
 Sham 69, London's Menace, and the Angelic Upstarts from South Shields in the Northeast combined a similarly stripped-down sound with populist lyrics, a style that became known as street punk.
 These expressly working-class bands contrasted with others in the second wave that presaged the post-punk phenomenon.
 Liverpool's first punk group, Big in Japan, moved in a glam, theatrical direction.
 The band did not survive long, but it spun off several well-known post-punk acts.
 The songs of London's Wire were characterized by sophisticated lyrics, minimalist arrangements, and extreme brevity.